IMPOSSIBLE ROAD Review

 - Retina Display support.

-- Support for some arcade control peripherals.
+- Support for iOS controllers and some other arcade control peripherals.

 - Game Center leaderboards.